naphthalene/python-classes/slides/src/md/functions.md

 part of the function's _body_.

-The standard indentation is 4 spaces, though 2, 8 and `<TAB>` characters is also perfectly valid.
+The standard indentation is 4 spaces, though 2, 8 and `<TAB>` characters are also perfectly valid.

 ---
 ## Input Arguments